 Do you want to make a living in the City of Angels in front of the camera but you know acting isn’t (just) for you?
-You may want to try your hand (and face) at modeling!
+You may want to try your hand (and face) at becoming a model!
 And by turning to Backstage, you’re already on the right track.
 We've crafted an in-depth guide on how to break into the types of modeling specific to Los Angeles while also highlighting agencies you should know and necessary first steps for all models, no matter where you call home.

 - What are the different kinds of modeling?

-You wanna be on top?
+To know if you have what it takes to become a model, you have to ask yourself one question: You wanna be on top?
 All right, all right—this isn’t “America’s Next Top Model,” but in order to succeed in the modeling industry, you do have to have a sense of perseverance, dedication, and passion just like the novice guys and gals on reality TV.
 It’s not all about standing still and looking gorgeous (though there’s likely some of that, too)!